AndroidDevBdappsGirls/PriceComparisonApp/README.md

-# pricing_app
+# Price Comparision App

-Pricing app development in flutter.
+A price comparison mobile app developed in Flutter for comparing price of  the product from different E-commerce websites.

 ## Getting Started